wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab1.md

 | Agent        | agent1_\<ID\>@mailinator.com   | 1000 |
 | Supervisor         | supervisor1_\<ID\>@mailinator.com  | 2000 |

-> **NOTE:** Several \<ID\> were provided in the email in the **"Attendee ID"** line.
+> **NOTE:** Multiple \<ID\> were provided in the email in the **"Attendee ID"** line.
 You can share your tenant with the multiple administrators in your organization, in that case the ID should be unique for each user.

 ### 1. Add an agent and a supervisor users and configure the calling extension